kenny-goh/kscript/readme.md

-KScript is an JVM-based interpreted scripting language based on the lessons from crafting interpreters.
+KScript is a JVM-based interpreted scripting language based on the lessons from crafting interpreters.

+The language currently supports the following features:

+- Turing complete (it is more than a calculator!
+See examples in demo folder)
+- Syntax is a mix of Java and Python
+- Lambda function ( e.g  | x | x * x )
+- List data structure ( e.g [0,1,2,3] )
+- Extensible native functions ( You can add 'java' functions using the plugins.
+See [below](##Plugins for extending native functions) )

 If you are interested in developing an intuition on how interpreter works, refer to my [learning notes](Intepreter%20-%20notes.pdf)

 ## Installation